Skip to content

 Finally, submit a connection request to DoubleZero.
 This request communicates: "Here is my identity, here is proof of ownership, and here is how I intend to connect."
 DoubleZero validates this information, accepts the proof, and provisions network access for the validator on DoubleZero.

-1. Install or Upgrade DoubleZero Packages
+1. Install DoubleZero Packages

 Follow these steps depending on your operating system: